nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 });
 ```

-In `App.js`, we are just basically fetching our list of todos from `"https://jsonplaceholder.typicode.com/todos"` and we set out todos state with the result.
+In `App.js`, we are just basically fetching our list of todos from `"https://jsonplaceholder.typicode.com/todos"` and we set todos state with the result.
 We are only setting the first 5 result.
 Then we pass our todos to the `<TodoList />` as prop.

 As for the App.test.js, we are just making sure that `<App />` renders.
 We are going to write more tests in here later.